ecoinvent/ecoinvent-topology/docs/index.rst

 Data formats
 ------------

+The official ecospold2 format for specifying geographies is a single XML file, with location geodata included in the `KML <http://en.wikipedia.org/wiki/Keyhole_Markup_Language>`__ format *inside* the XML file.
+The official geographies file is here:

+* `Geographies.xml (bzip2 compressed) <http://geography.ecoinvent.org/report/files/Geographies.xml.bz2>`__

+However, this format is not easy to work with for most programming languages or GIS programs.
+The location data and metadata are also available in a number of GIS formats.
+Selections of the location data are also provided, as a single file containing all regions can be a bit unwieldy.

 +------------------------------------------+---------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------+---------------------------------------------------------------------------+--------------------------------------------------------------------------------------------+
 | Description                              | `GeoJSON <http://geojson.org/>`__                                                     | `Geopackage <http://www.geopackage.org/>`__                                       | `KMZ <http://en.wikipedia.org/wiki/Keyhole_Markup_Language>`__            | `ESRI Shapefile <http://en.wikipedia.org/wiki/Shapefile>`__                                |